 "I thought what we should do was engage them," McCloskey said.
 "All of us have children, grandchildren.
 It was good to see Greenpeace here willing to put their argument out."

-As the conference broke for lunch Thursday, Greenpeace had Muffett's 9-year-old daughter and two boys ages 10 and 11 handing out asthma inhalers and masks.
+As the conference broke for lunch Thursday, Greenpeace had three children, including Muffett's nine-year-old daughter, handing out asthma inhalers and masks.

 That offended some attendees.
 "I think that using kids ... was inappropriate," McCloskey said.

 Muffett demurred, saying one of the 12-year-old boys has asthma and the youngsters wanted to be there.